-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The BMW i3 94 Ah REx was available from July 2016 until August 2017.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the BMW i3 94 Ah REx.

-The BMW i3 94 Ah REx has a Recommend Retail Price (RRP) of £35,490 and an On The Road Price (OTR) of £36,220.
+The BMW i3 94 Ah REx had a Recommend Retail Price (RRP) of £35,490 and an On The Road Price (OTR) of £36,220.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The BMW i3 94 Ah REx is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The BMW i3 94 Ah REx was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the BMW i3 94 Ah REx is £31,720.

 Drivetrain and Performance